-- This is the case even if their refusal appears unreasonable and not in their own best interests.
+- This is still true even if their refusal appears unreasonable or not in their own best interests.

 The difficulties caused by restricted consent don't alter your legal and ethical responsibilities towards the patient, or their right to receive reasonable and proper care.

-When obtaining consent, take into account the patient's religious, cultural and any other beliefs which might lead them to refuse treatment or specific aspects of treatment, such as a blood transfusion.
+When obtaining consent, take into account the patient's religious, cultural and any other beliefs which might lead them to refuse treatment or specific aspects of treatment.

-Refusing one aspect of treatment does not give the patient the right to alternative treatment not normally available to other patients.
+Refusing one aspect of treatment doesn't give the patient the right to alternative treatment that isn't normally available to other patients.

 The treatment plan

-When a patient refuses to consent to one element of the treatment plan and this threatens the outcome of other elements, you must explain the consequences of their decision.
+If a patient's refusal to consent to one element of the treatment plan threatens the outcome of other elements, you must explain the consequences of their decision.